vanzonr/ish/README.md

 Under the license, you are not required to report bugs, but are encouraged to do so.
-If you find a bug, you may report it to rzon@scinethpc.ca or vanzonr@gmail.com.
+If you find a bug, you may report it to rzon@scinet.utoronto.ca or vanzonr@gmail.com.
 Errors or omissions in the help can be reported to the same address.

 Files
 =====